Content quality check

 Spelling and language Checks spelling against British English and inclusive language.

-Document structure Checks unsupported structure of the document.
-It searches for untagged keywords (e.g. notes, examples), too many levels of subdivision, isolated subclauses and hanging paragraphs.
+Checks unsupported structure of the document.
+It searches for untagged keywords (e.g. notes, examples), too many levels of subdivision, isolated subclauses and hanging paragraphs, and unsupported elements that may be introduced through imported content (such as mixed lists, empty paragraphs, including those nested within container elements, and extra spaces in content).

 Legal, CA and MSS Highlights words related to conformance, legal, patents, management systems, copyright, etc.